 Furthermore, nothing has come to our attention that causes us to believe that, in all material respects, the disclosures and pages of the CR Report for the 2013 financial year marked with the symbol have not been prepared in accordance with the criteria of the Sustainability Reporting Guidelines Vol. 3.1 (pp. 7 to 17) of the GRI.

 Without qualifying the conclusions of our engagement set out above, we make the following recommendations for the further development of sustainability management and CR reporting:

 - Further development of stakeholder management, in particular:

-- Continuation of the international roll-out of the stakeholder involvement strategy at international level, which began at the start of 2012
+- Continuation of the systematic implementation of the central stakeholder management approach at international level and in the area of supply chain management.

 - Expansion of the Group-wide management function for sustainability, e.g.:

 - Further development of the documentation for central and local processes with the aim of ensuring that the main process steps for determination and internal controls of all CR KPIs contained in the report are defined.

 - Development of clear, unambiguous definitions of the performance indicators for supply chain management and further formalization of the processes in place for collecting the relevant data.

 Düsseldorf, May 09, 2014

 Hendrik Fink ppa.
 Aissata Touré